PTE Practice – Read Aloud Top Tips

 You can also test how well a computer understands your pronunciation by using dictation software such as: Voice Dictation in Google Docs, Online Dictation, or an app such as Dragon Dictation.
 Just beware!
 This software is not as good as the PTE Voice recording so don’t be disheartened if it doesn’t understand everything you say!

 The best place for practice is with a PTE Academic coaching course at English Key.
 Our expert, native teachers can help you with your pronunciation, and prepare you for everything you need to ace the PTE Academic exam.
-Get in touch with us today online, or at our Sydney or Melbourne centres.
+Get in touch with us today online, or at our Adelaide or Melbourne centres.